Michel Faber

 Michel Faber (born 13 April 1960) is a Dutch-born writer of English-language fiction, including his 2002 novel The Crimson Petal and the White, and Under the Skin (2000) which was adapted for film by Jonathan Glazer, starring Scarlett Johansson.
 His novel for young adults, D: A Tale of Two Worlds, was published in 2020.
 His book, Listen: On Music, Sound and Us, a non-fiction work about music, came out in October 2023.

 Life

 Faber was born in The Hague, Netherlands.
 He and his parents immigrated to Australia in 1967.
 He attended primary and secondary school in the Melbourne suburbs of Boronia and Bayswater, then attended the University of Melbourne, studying Dutch, Philosophy, Rhetoric, English Language (a course involving translation and criticism of Anglo-Saxon and Middle English texts) and English Literature.
 He graduated in 1980.
 He worked as a cleaner and at various other casual jobs, before training as a nurse at Marrickville and Western Suburbs hospitals in Sydney.
 He nursed until the mid-1990s.
 In 1993 he, his second wife and family immigrated to Scotland.
 Faber's second wife Eva died of cancer in July 2014 and he published a poetry collection, Undying, about this event in 2016.
 A biography of Faber by Rodge Glass, Michel Faber: The Writer and his Work, came out in 2023 (Liverpool University Press).

-Nationality

-In Scotland, Faber is considered a Scottish author, or at least "Scottish by formation" (the term defining eligibility to enter the Macallan Short Story Competition, which Faber won in 1996).
-Most of Faber's literary prizes, like the Neil Gunn Prize, the Macallan Prize and the Saltire First Book of the Year Award, were won in Scotland, he lived in Scotland, and his works are published by a Scottish-based publisher.
-In Australia, Faber is considered an Australian, because of his long residence there, because almost all of his schooling was completed there, and because some of his short stories are set in Australia.